Skip to main content

 • If you have special needs, please notify us as soon as possible and we will try to accommodate you.

-• We will allow walk-in registration for students who arrive at the test before 9:30 a.m.
+• We will allow walk-in registration for students who arrive at the test before the 30 minutes prior to testing.

 In order to register for the NACLO competition at BYU, you will need to fill out this online web form.